3Hren/blackhole/doc/registration-rules.md

     sink["identity"] = "test-application";
 ```

-Otherwise (with another types of sink and/or formatter) repository method `add_config` will rise an exception
+Otherwise (with another types of sink and/or formatter) repository method `add_config` will rise an exception and you will see message in the console.

 ```
     frontend_config_t frontend = { formatter, sink };